dmikey/webpack-spud-loader/README.md

 ## what it does

-transforms kraken properties files into json strings, use other webpack loaders to transform or dynamically load things like locale.
+transforms kraken properties files into json strings using `spud`, use other webpack loaders to transform or dynamically load things like locale.

 ### input